scottmcallister/horror-movie-scraper/README.md

-# rt-horror-scraper
+# horror-movie-scraper

-A web scraper for reading horror movie reviews from rotten tomatoes.
+A web scraper for reading horror movie information from various websites.